Go back

 Here is an example (taken from 4Patriots.comnot a client):

 A potential buyer may look at the offer above, feel compelled, but ultimately conclude, “What are the odds I’ll be in an emergency situation?
-Seems unlikely.”
+Does seem unlikely.”

-It’s tempting to hope one never has to be in an emergency situation.
+It’s tempting to hope one is never in an emergency situation.

-And 9 times out of 10 that is true.
+And 9 times out of 10, you’d be totally fine.

-Now that we’ve covered the importance of implied marketing let’s return to the page that brought you here: Let’s Talk Editing.
-If this is the first page you are seeing on our blog boy do we have a surprise for you: The Frictionless Process.
+Now that we’ve covered the importance of implied marketing, let’s return to the page that brought you here: Let’s Talk Editing.
+But if this is the first page you are seeing on our blog, boy, do we have a surprise for you: The Frictionless Process.

 Comments 11